avneeetk/mynstagram/README.md

 ## Problem Statement

 - **Consumer Demand:** GenZ desires unique, trendy, and sustainable fashion that allows them to express their individuality.
-- **Engagement Gap:** Existing platforms often lack the interactive and immersive experiences that GenZ craves, leading to lower engagement and repeat visits.
+- **Social Media Integration Gap**: Fashion apps often lack seamless social media integration, making it hard for users to share outfits and receive feedback within the app reducing user engagement and satisfaction.
 - **Sustainability:** The fast fashion industry faces increasing scrutiny for its environmental impact, with GenZ particularly sensitive to eco-friendly practices.

 ## Solution Overview